-The first recorded use of baseball is in John Newbery’s A Little Pretty Pocket-Book, which is the first children’s book for entertainment, as opposed to education, ever published.
+The word baseball was first recorded in the 1740s, although the first citation is somewhat disputed.
+What may be the oldest known use of the word is in in John Newbery’s A Little Pretty Pocket-Book, which is the first children’s book for entertainment, as opposed to education, ever published.
 The book was first published in 1744, although no copies of the first nine editions survive.
-The word appears in the 1760 edition, the earliest to survive, and probably appeared in the earlier editions as well.
+Baseball appears in the 1760 edition, the earliest to survive, and probably appeared in the earlier editions as well.
 The book, originally published in London, but reprinted several times in the United States, contains the following poem:

 The Ball once struck off,

 To the next destin’d Post,

 And then Home with Joy

 The game described in Newberry’s book bears little resemblance to the modern game of baseball other than the use of a ball and bases.
 Judging from the picture that accompanies the poem, they didn’t even use a bat, instead striking the pitched ball with the hand.
 But despite the differences, this game of English baseball is clearly the progenitor of the modern game (OED, Block 178–79).